OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/writing_contracts.md

 }
 ```

-The easiest way around this issue is to avoid creating contracts from your own altogether: instead of creating a contract in an `initialize` function, simply accept an instance of that contract as a parameter, and inject it after creating it from ZeppelinOS:
+The easiest way around this issue is to avoid creating contracts on your own altogether: instead of creating a contract in an `initialize` function, simply accept an instance of that contract as a parameter, and inject it after creating it from ZeppelinOS:

 ```js
 import "zos-lib/contracts/Initializable.sol";